open-edge-insights/eii-core/README.md

 # Provision EIS

+<b>`By default EIS is provisioned in Secure mode`</b>.

 Follow below steps to provision EIS.
 Porvisioning must be done before deploying EIS on any node.
 It will start ETCD as a container and load it with configuration required to run EIS for single node or multi node cluster set up.

-By default EIS is provisioned in Secure mode.
-Please follow below steps to provision EIS in Devleoper mode.
+Please follow below steps to provision EIS in Developer mode.
 Developer mode will have all security disabled.

 * Please update DEV_MODE=true in [docker_setup/.env](docker_setup/.env) to provision EIS in Developer mode.
 * <b>Please comment secrets section for all services in [docker_setup/docker-compose.yml](../docker-compose.yml)</b>